IIT Madras: Student hostels

-Mandakini, Sindhu, Pampa, Mahanadhi and Tamiraparani are seven-storeyed, whereas all the other hostels are three or four-storeyed.
+Mandakini is nine storeyed, Sindhu, Pampa, Mahanadhi and Tamiraparani are seven-storeyed, whereas all the other hostels are three or four-storeyed.
 The latter four hostels can accommodate more than 1,200 students.
 The older hostels were all three-storeyed till the early 2000s, when extra rooms were added.
 An additional new floor in the three-storeyed hostels, which generally house the undergraduate students, and a new block in place of the mess halls of these hostels have been constructed to accommodate the increased intake of students.
 These new blocks could be used as entrances for these hostels.
 As of 2022, the old Mandakini has been demolished and a new multi-storey block opened, with provision to accommodate approximately 1200 students.

 Facilities

 IIT Madras provides residential accommodation for its students, faculty, administrative and supporting staff, and their families.
 The residential houses employ private caterers.
 The self-contained campus includes two schools (Vanavani and Kendriya Vidyalaya), three temples (Jalakanteshwara, Durga Peliamman and Ganapathi), three bank branches (SBI, ICICI, Canara Bank), a hospital, shopping centres, food shops, a gym, sleeping room and cricket, football, hockey and badminton stadiums.
-The Internet is available in the academic zone and the faculty and staff residential zone.
-Earlier, the Internet was limited in the hostel zone from 2:00 pm to midnight and from 5:00 am to 8:00 am.
-However, increasing demand during the academic semester led to round-the-clock Internet service.

 IIT Madras also has supercomputing capability, with the IBM Virgo Super Cluster with 97 teraflops worth of computational power.

-Satellite Campuses
+Satellite campuses

-IIT Madras set up an offshore campus in Tanzania in Africa as part of the Central government's IIT expansion plans abroad.

-In July 2023, education officials of India and Tanzania confirmed that the IIT Madras satellite campus in the Tanzanian autonomous territory of Zanzibar began offering classes in October 2023.
-IITM - Zanzibar is also the first IIT to have a female director, with Prof. Preeti Aghalayam heading the Zanzibar Campus.

-In 2024, IIT Madras proposed plans to establish a second satellite campus internationally in Sri Lanka.
+IIT Madras Zanzibar's temporary campus, located in Bweleo, South of Zanzibar City.

+Following the long discussion to setup an offshore campus by the IITs, IIT Madras became the first to establish its campus in Zanzibar, Tanzania.
+A Memorandum of Understanding (MoU) was signed between the Ministry of Education (MoE), Government of India, IIT Madras and Ministry of Education and Vocational Training (MoEVT) Zanzibar-Tanzania on 5 July 2023, in the presence of Dr. Hussein Ali Mwinyi, President of Zanzibar and Dr. S. Jaishankar, External Affairs Minister of India.

+It was announced that classes would be starting from October same year, from a temporary campus in Bweleo, Urban West in Zanzibar.
+The first batch started with 50 students in BS and 15 students in MTech in Data science and AI programmes.
+In an interview in 2024, director of IITMZ, Prof. Preeti Aghalayam, first female director of IIT, signalled that the institute could move into a 225-acre permanent campus by 2025.

+In April 2017, IIT Madras secured 163 acres of land from the Government of Tamil Nadu for establishing additional research facilities.
+The land is located at Thaiyur 'B' village, Thiruporur Taluk, Chengalpattu District, Tamil Nadu and named as IITM Discovery campus.
+Hon'ble Prime Minister Shri Narendra Modi Inaugurated IIT Madras 'Discovery Campus'.

+Discovery campus houses national important research facility Port center by NTCPWC consisting Asia's largest shallow wave basin to cater to research and industry requirements and some startups such as ePlane, Agnikul, Hyperloop etc.